kel151/1stmilestoneproject/README.md

 From a purely stylistic point of view, I myself do favour the combination of blue and white anyway, for its minimalism, modern feel, and timeless quality.
 However, I decided to add a pop of pink to evoke a sense of dynamism and creativity, as I find that one of the few failings of blue and white coupled together is that it can come across a little boring, repetitive, and uninspired at times.

 I must add that I was inititially going to go with a predominatly greyscale scheme because it is by far the most colour-blindness friendly aesthetic, however, that felt a little too bland for my personal taste.
-So, I eventually opted to go for white, blue, and pink combination while style designing with colour-blindness in mind where I could.<p>
+So, I eventually opted to go for a white, blue, and pink combination while still designing with colour-blindness in mind where I could.<p>

 ### Skeleton
  <ul>